vishalhiwale/finding-location/README.md

-find.html will direct give use user location withour clicking whereas index.html
+index.html will direct give use user location on console without clicking whereas find.html give coordinate when user click on button